costajob/app-servers/README.md

 ```

 ##### Considerations
-ASP.NET Core proved to be fast, on pair with other VM compiled languages.
-Consistency is somewhat disappointing anyway.
+.NET Core proved to be fast, on pair with other VM compiled languages, although consistency is worst.
-Memory consumption is by far the worst of the package, proving .NET on OSX/Linux it is not your best bet to keep a small footprint.
+Memory consumption is by far the worst of the package, proving .NET outside of MS Windows still needs some tweaking.

 ##### Concurrency and parallelism
 C# runs on several threads to grant parallelism, albeit a bit conservative compared to other languages.